-It is widely recognized broadband Internet service is closely aligned with economic growth and development, education, and healthcare.
-We know this as consumers because the Internet has fundamentally changed how we work and how we live.
-From "smart" thermostats in our homes controlled by our phones to "smart" systems managing major infrastructure in condominium buildings, our society is directly linked to the Internet.
+Broadband internet is closely aligned with economic growth and development, education, and healthcare.
+The Internet has changed how we work and live from "smart" thermostats in our homes controlled by our phones to "smart" systems managing major infrastructure in condominium buildings.